Efficient algorithms to solve atom reconfiguration problems. II. The assignment-rerouting-ordering (aro) algorithm: Atom reconfiguration problems

 \subsection{Path systems as solutions to atom reconfiguration problems on graphs}

-Our reconfiguration algorithms proceed by constructing a \emph{valid path system}, which can be understood at a high level as a collection of moves, and, after potentially updating the path system, finding the (ordered) sequence of unobstructed moves to execute along every path in the path system.
+Our reconfiguration algorithm constructs a \emph{valid path system} (defined below), updates it, and then finds a sequence of unobstructed moves to execute along every path.

 We define a \emph{path} in a graph $G$ as a walk whose sequence of vertices comprises distinct vertices.
 We define a \emph{walk} (of length $\ell$) in $G$ as a sequence of vertices in $V(G)$, $(v_0, \ldots, v_\ell)$, such that $\{v_i,v_{i + 1}\} \in E(G)$ for all $i \in \{0, \ldots, \ell-1\}$, where $\{v_1, v_2, \ldots, v_{\ell-1}\}$ are the \emph{internal} vertices of the walk.
 We define a \emph{cycle} in $G$ as a walk of length $\ell \geq 3$ that starts and ends on the same vertex, $v_0 = v_\ell$, and whose internal vertices form a path.
-The weight of a path is given by the distance between its first and last vertex, $d_G(v_0,v_\ell)$, where the \emph{distance} between $u$ and $v$ in $G$ is the weight of a \emph{shortest path} between $u$ and $v$, computed as the sum of the weights of the edges connecting the vertices of a shortest path $P$, $w(P) = \sum_{e \in P}{w(e)}$.
+The weight of a path is given by the distance between its first ($v_0$) and last vertex ($v_\ell$), where the \emph{distance} between $u$ and $v$ in $G$ is the weight of a \emph{shortest path} between $u$ and $v$, computed as the sum of the weights of the edges connecting the vertices of a shortest path $P$ between $u$ and $v$, $w(P) = \sum_{e \in P}{w(e)}$.
 When the graph is unweighted, or each of its edges has a weight of one, in which case the graph is said to be \emph{uniformly-weighted}, then the distance between $u$ and $v$ corresponds to the minimum number of edges required to get from $u$ to $v$ in $G$.